-[The figures in the right margin indicate the full marks and corresponding course outcomes.
-All portions of each question must be answered sequentially.]
+[The figures in the right margin indicate the full marks and corresponding course outcomes, All portions of each question must be answered sequentially.]

-1. Reading 1x 15= 15 Marks C01 Reading Passage 1: Read the following passage and answer the following questions - Alfred Nobel: The man behind the Nobel Prize A Since 1901, the Nobel Prize has been honoring men and women from all corn of the globe for outstanding achievements in physics, chemistry, medici literature, and for work in peace.
-The foundations for the prize were laid in 18 when Alfred Nobel wrote his last will, leaving much of his wealth to establishment of the Nobel Prize.
-B Alfred Nobel was born in Stockholm on October 21, 1833.
-His father Imman Nobel was an engineer and inventor who built bridges and buildings in Stockhol In connection with his construction work, Immanuel Nobel also experimented w different techniques for blasting rocks.
-Successful in his industrial and busing ventures, Immanuel Nobel was able, in 1842, to bring his family to St. Petersbu There, his sons were given a first-class education by private teachers.
-The trainincluded natural sciences, languages and literature.
-By the age of 17, Alfred Nowas fluent in Swedish, Russian, French, English and German.
-His prima interests were in English literature and poetry as well as in chemistry and physical Alfred's father, who wanted his sons to join his enterprise as engineers, dislikal Alfred's interest in poetry and found his son rather introverted. ne, 195 the uel m. ith ess rg. ing bel ary C In order to widen Alfred's horizons, his father sent him abroad for furth training in chemical engineering.
-During a two year period, Alfred Nobel visit Sweden, Germany, France and the United States.
-In Paris, the city he came to libest, he worked in the private laboratory of Professor T. J. Pelouze, a fame chemist.
-There he met the young Italian chemist Ascanio Sobrero who, three ye earlier, had invented nitroglycerine, a highly explosive liquid.
-But it we considered too dangerous to be of any practical use.
-Although its explosive powers greatly exceeded that of gunpowder, the liquid would explode in a vunpredictable manner if subjected to heat and pressure.
-Alfred Nobel became ve interested in nitroglycerine and how it could be put to practical use in construct work.
-He also realized that the safety problems had to be solved and a method be developed for the controlled detonation of nitroglycerine. ted ike ous ars vas ver ery ery
+1. Reading 1x 15= 15 Marks CO1 Reading Passage 1: Read the following passage and questions answer the following Alfred Nobel: The man behind the Nobel Prize A Since 1901, the Nobel Prize has been honoring men and women from all confidence of the globe for outstanding achievements in physics, chemistry, mediliterature, and for work in peace.
+The foundations for the prize were laid in when Alfred Nobel wrote his last will, leaving much of his wealth to establishment of the Nobel Prize.
+B Alfred Nobel was born in Stockholm on October 21, Nobel was an engineer and inventor who built bridges at In connection with his construction work, Immanuel No different techniques for blasting rocks.
+Successful in I ventures, Immanuel Nobel was able, in 1842, to bring he There, his sons were given a first-class education by princluded natural sciences, languages and literature.
+By the was fluent in Swedish, Russian, French, English a interests were in English literature and poetry as well as Alfred's father, who wanted his sons to join his enterpy Alfred's interest in poetry and found his son rather introduced. nd buildings in Stockholm. bel also experimented with his industrial and business is family to St. Petersburg. vate teachers.
+The training the age of 17, Alfred Nobel and German.
+His primary in chemistry and physics. brise as engineers, disliked C In order to widen Alfred's horizons, his father se training in chemical engineering.
+During a two year per Sweden, Germany, France and the United States.
+In Parabest, he worked in the private laboratory of Professor chemist.
+There he met the young Italian chemist Ascanicalier, had invented nitroglycerine, a highly explication considered too dangerous to be of any practical use.
+Algreatly exceeded that of gunpowder, the liquid was unpredictable manner if subjected to heat and pressure, interested in nitroglycerine and how it could be put to prove work.
+He also realized that the safety problems had to be developed for the controlled detonation of nitroglycerine. eriod, Alfred Nobel visited ris, the city he came to like r T. J. Pclouze, a famous o Sobrero who, three years osive liquid.
+But it was though its explosive power yould explode in a very Alfred Nobel became very ractical use in construction be solved and a method had